isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int a=7, b=9, c, d=10, e=3;

-In a long list of declarators is is easy to overlook an uninitializeed variable.
+In a long list of declarators is is easy to overlook an uninitialized variable.

 ##### Enforcement